-For example, if the CMF Award is \$1,000,000 and the Recipient uses the maximum of five percent of the Award for Direct Administrative Expenses (\$50,000), the Recipient is still required to finance/support at least \$10 million in Eligible Project Costs (\$1 million x 10 = \$10 million); not \$9.5 million ($$950,000 \times 10 = 9.5 million).
+For example, if the CMF Award is \$1,000,000 and the Recipient uses the maximum of 5% of the Award for Direct Administrative Expenses (\$50,000), the Recipient is still required to finance/support at least \$10 million in Eligible Project Costs (\$1 million x 10 = \$10 million); not \$9.5 million (\$950,000 x 10 = \$9.5 million).
 Because the Direct Administrative Expenses do not count towards the \$10 million minimum Eligible Project Costs requirement, the Recipient would need to identify additional leverage capital to fill the gap.

-As a reminder, Direct Administrative Expenses are limited to five percent of the Award Amount, whether using the CMF Award or Program Income.
+As a reminder, Direct Administrative Expenses are limited to 5% of the Award Amount, whether using the CMF Award or Program Income.
 The CMF Interim Rule defines Administrative Direct Expenses as direct costs incurred by the Recipient, related to the financing of the Project as described in 2 C.F.R. §200.413 of the Uniform Administrative Requirements.